 Most financial advisors would recommend you spend between 5-10% of your monthly income on ‘fun stuff’.
 A study by Eventbrite found that 78% of millenials would rather spend money on an experience than buy something.

 What’s important here is defining ‘fun stuff’.
 You might file ‘dinner with friends’ under ‘food’ instead of ‘fun’.
-This may skew your figures a little, making your fun budget smaller than it would otherwise be, and your food budget a little higher than average, so just keep that in mind when you’re partitioning your salary.
+This may skew your figures a little, making your fun budget smaller than it would otherwise be, and your food budget a little higher than average, so just keep that in mind when you’re portioning up your salary.

 Again, the way you budget for this is going to vary depending on why and how often you need transport (ie. commuting to work, or just for the weekend), your access to good public transport links, or your ability to run your own vehicle.

 According to the Office of National Statistics, the average weekly household spend on transport in 2015/16 was £72.70 and for the majority of British regions was the highest expenditure category alongside housing (net), fuel and power.
 Obviously converting this into a percentage amount of your salary depends on what you earn.

 This is always the category that splits opinion.
 There is no effective ‘one size fits all’ approach.
 (Although the 50/30/20 rule has become a popular piece of savings advice.)

 A report by Aviva found that 1 in 4 families in the UK have less than £95 in savings.
 This is clearly a worrying state of affairs.
 The advice given by the British government’s Money Advice Service doesn’t state a percentage of income for a savings goal, rather they advise that everyone should have “3 months of essential outgoings available”.

 There is no hard and fast savings ‘rule’, but in effect; save as much as you possibly can.